-If you retired regularly and return to state service in a LASERS eligible position, you must select from one of three options when you are rehired (if you retired under Disability, see the Disability Retirement section for re-employment options).
+If you retired regularly and return to state service in a LASERS eligible position, you must select from one of three options when you are rehired (if you retired under Disability, see chapter 16 on Disability Retirement for re-employment options).
 The selection is irrevocable, and is effective for the full term of your re-employment.
 If you return to state service in any capacity, you will be considered a re-employed retiree.